cjbreaux/gazat/README.md

 ### Current Features

 * Custom logo and favicon
-* Dynamically list available cities
-* Display current city name in navbar depending on selected city

-### Planned Features
 * Dynamic routing between city pages
 * Populate blog-tiles with city specific data
+* Deployment to Firebase

+### Planned Features
 * Remote hosting of city data on Firebase
-* Deployment to Firebase

 ### Known Bugs
 * Page does not properly update unless two different cities are selected on the default page